NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1SmearedParticles.md

 ---

-title: "Rivet::SmearedParticles"
+title: 'class Rivet::SmearedParticles'
-summary: "Wrapper projection for smearing Jets with detector resolutions and efficiencies. "
+description: "Wrapper projection for smearing Jets with detector resolutions and efficiencies. "

 ---